box/box-content-preview/README.md

 Development Setup
 -----------------
-1. Install Node v4.4.3 or higher and NPM v4.1.2 or higher.
+1. Install Node v6.10.0 or higher and NPM v3.10.10 or higher.
-2. Fork the upstream repo `https://github.com/box/box-preview`.
+2. Fork the upstream repo `https://github.com/box/box-content-preview`.
-3. Clone your fork locally `git clone git@github.com:[YOUR GITHUB USERNAME]/box-preview.git`.
+3. Clone your fork locally `git clone git@github.com:[YOUR GITHUB USERNAME]/box-content-preview.git`.
-4. Navigate to the cloned folder `cd box-preview`
+4. Navigate to the cloned folder `cd box-content-preview`
-5. Add the upstream repo to your remotes `git remote add upstream git@github.com:box/box-preview.git`.
+5. Add the upstream repo to your remotes `git remote add upstream git@github.com:box/box-content-preview.git`.
 6. Verify your remotes are properly set up `git remote -v`.
 You should pull updates from the Box repo `upstream` and push changes to your fork `origin`.
 7. Install dependencies `npm install`
 8. Test your first build! `npm run build`